Aaron-Bopp/TIM/30_Topics/32_Terms/abstraction.md

 #### <s class="topic-title">[[abstraction]]</s>

-A way to remove complexity from a concept without losing meaning or functionality with the goal of allowing other concepts to be built upon it.
+A way to remove complexity from a concept without losing meaning or functionality with jthe goal of allowing other concepts to be built upon it.

 In:: [[Software Development]],
 this is very commonly used to allow